Outdoor Faucet Repair: Common Problems, Costs & DIY Fixes

 Common Outdoor Faucet Problems (And What Causes Them)

-Your outdoor faucet — also called a hose bib or spigot — takes a beating year-round.
+Your outdoor faucet, also called a hose bib or spigot, takes a beating year-round.
 From summer garden hose use to freezing winter temperatures, it's one of the most overlooked plumbing fixtures until something goes wrong.
-Here are the four most common issues homeowners face:
+The most common outdoor faucet problems are leaks, worn washers and O-rings, loose connections, faulty packing nuts, failed anti-siphon or vacuum breakers, worn hose threads, low or irregular water pressure, and freeze or burst damage in cold weather.

 Leaking Faucet

 A dripping outdoor faucet is usually caused by a worn-out rubber washer inside the valve stem.
 Over time, temperature swings and mineral deposits degrade the washer, preventing it from fully sealing when the handle is closed.
-Leaks can also occur at the anti-siphon (vacuum breaker) device on the side of the faucet body, which may develop cracks or worn internal seals.
+Leaks can also occur at the anti-siphon or vacuum breaker device, which is a common leak point and is often replaced rather than repaired.

 Faucet Won't Shut Off (or Turn On)